leechangyo/leechangyo.github.io/_posts/2022-10-01-colorandinlinefunction.md

 ---
 layout: post
-title: colorized std::cout and definition of inline function and typename and using and typedef
+title: colorized std::cout and definition of inline function and typename and using and typedef and header
 category: C++
 tag: C++
 ---